 To travel to George Town, you can take a flight to Kuala Lumpur.
 You can then travel via ferry to reach the island.
 The fare at the terminal is cheap.
 Meanwhile, taxis are the most common form of transportation for ease of getting around in the island.

 Once you are in Melaka, simply follow the signs to Old Town.

 Melaka (also known as Malacca) is the capital in Malaysia’s state of the same name.
 This town runs along the Malacca River and is home to St. Paul’s Hill and Portuguese fortification ruins.
 You’ll find some of the biggest attractions in the town of Melaka within the Old City.
 If you visit the Dutch Square, you will find ‘A Famosa’—the oldest surviving European architectural ruin in Asia.

 However, it is not just Malaysian and European influences that are evident in Melaka.
 There are also several other cultural influences from China and India.
 There are several historic spots scattered all over Melaka interspersed with Chinese shop fronts, a mix of live music, and a laid-back atmosphere such that you will be lost in time.
 Melaka is known as the unofficial historic capital of Malaysia.
 This area of the heritage site alone boasts of plenty of things to see or do.

 George Town is located on the island of Penang.
 It showcases the melding of old and new.
 It’s the state capital of Penang and it’s an important port city in Malaysia filled with colonial and historical buildings that provide a glimpse of its colonial past.

 Among the historic monuments and colonial structures found in George Town include Fort Cornwallis, the Victoria Memorial Clock Tower, and the original Sri Rambai cannon.
-In addition to these European fortifications, the Khoo Kongsi clan house is one of the most distinctive Chinese architectural feature in George Town.
+In addition to these European fortifications, the Khoo Kongsi clan house is one of the most distinctive Chinese architectural features in George Town.